 You may also have this test if you are in a coma.
 When osmolality increases, it can cause fatal grand mal seizures.

-Your doctor may also order a urine osmolality test.
+Your healthcare provider may also order a urine osmolality test.
 The results of both urine osmolality and blood osmolality tests help figure out the cause of osmolality problems.

 Antidiuretic hormone test to measure the amount of ADH in your blood

 Antidiuretic hormone suppression test to look at problems with ADH

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.